 Use wording to attract visitors to your content.
 This will increase organic click through rate for your content on search results.

-Your page title is usually shown on a page with primary heading tags <h1>.
+Your post (articles or other pages) title is usually shown on a page with primary heading tags <h1>.
 It is your primary heading.
 Heading H1 is used only once on the page because your content page is covering only a single topic.

 Good written content is divided into sections with subheadings using H2 and H3 tags.
 Use additional keywords in subheadings.
 Remember that heading and subheading text is more important than regular content text.